Host Equal Justice Works Fellows & Law Students

 • Two-year Fellowship term

-• $57,000+ salary depending on location (determined by organization and equivalent to that of a similarly qualified and experienced lawyer at the organization)
+• Up to $63,500 in salary support provided to the host organization each year (salary determined jointly between host organization and Fellow and to be no less than that of a similarly qualified and experienced lawyer at the organization)

 • Health insurance, fringe benefits, and up to $5,000 in loan repayment assistance